Robert Forester Mushet: Steel rails

-In 1857 Mushet was the first to make durable rails of steel rather than cast iron, providing the basis for the development of rail transportation throughout the world in the late nineteenth century.
-The first of Mushet's steel rails was sent to Derby Midland railway station, where it was laid down at a particularly heavily used part of the station approach where the iron rails had to be renewed at least every six months, and occasionally every three.
+In 1857, Mushet was the first to make durable rails of steel rather than cast iron, providing the basis for the development of rail transportation throughout the world in the late 19th century.
+The first of Mushet's steel rails was sent to Derby Midland railway station, where it was laid at a heavily used part of the station approach where the iron rails had to be renewed at least every six months, and occasionally every three.
 Six years later, in 1863, the rail seemed as perfect as ever, although some 700 trains had passed over it daily.
 During its 16 years "life" 1,252,000 detached engines and tenders at the least, apart from trains, had passed over that rail.

 Dozzles

 When steel solidifies in a mould, uneven cooling causes a central cavity or 'pipe' to form in the casting.
-In 1861 Mushet invented the 'Dozzle'; a clay cone or sleeve, heated white hot and inserted into the top of the ingot mould near the end of the pour, and then filled with molten steel.
+In 1861, Mushet invented the 'Dozzle'; a clay cone or sleeve, heated white hot and inserted into the top of the ingot mould near the end of the pour, and then filled with molten steel.
 Its purpose was to maintain a reservoir of molten steel, which drained down and filled the pipe as the casting cooled.
 Mushet claimed this, and other small inventions of his, saved the steelmakers of Sheffield 'many millions of pounds' (in 19th century money), yet he received neither payment nor recognition for these inventions.
 Dozzles, now called hot tops or feeder heads, are still in use today.